cloudbees-days/cloudbees-field-workshops/docs/core/core-2.md

 * In the following lab we will setup a Jenkins Pipeline job - or more specifically, a [Pipeline Organization Folder](https://jenkins.io/doc/book/pipeline/multibranch/#organization-folders) - on your Team Master that will be triggered whenever you commit any approved changes to the **`master`** branch of your Core configuration bundle repository.
 * The *GitOps for Core CasC* lab instructions are available at:
   * [https://github.com/cloudbees-days/core-rollout-flow-workshop/blob/master/labs/core-casc/core-casc.md](https://github.com/cloudbees-days/core-rollout-flow-workshop/blob/master/labs/core-casc/core-casc.md)

+???

+If you show off the Kubernetes pod templates view, talk about our kube agent plugin which brings enhancements to the open source plugin.

 ---
 name: core-casc-lab-review